FadyMohareb/dupless/README.md

 ## Installation

-DupLess is a collection of python scripts, no installation is needed.
+DupLess itself is a collection of python scripts, no installation is needed.
 You just have to clone the repository (or directly download the python files) and run "python DupLess.py" to use it.
 ```
      git clone https://github.com/MCorentin/DupLess
      cd DupLess